yorkrj/FluxPrompt/README.md

 Type Escape to minimize FluxPrompt to the notification tray.

 You can type Control + Space  to show Flux Prompt again.
 Double clicking on the notification icon does the same thing.

-+- Right-click on the notification icon and select 'Help' to view usage instructions.
+Right-click on the notification icon and select 'Help' to view usage instructions.

 ## Issues

-- Control + Space keyboard shortcut clashes with other common problems.
+- Control + Space keyboard shortcut clashes with other common programs.
 It's been a while but I'm fairly certain it's actually Alt + Space.

 ## Roadmap